Tree Inspection for this Fall & Winter

 Written by: Certified Arborist August Hoppe, WI-0477A

-After a busy growing season that included heavy spring rains, a dry and hot summer and fall temperature fluctuations, most trees have done a good job of weathering the seasonal roller coaster.
+After a busy growing season that included extreme weather this year, many trees are under stress.
+You may have noticed muted fall colors or early loss of leaves in your yard.
 Trees are resilient and have energy reserves that help them recover from both weather stress and insect/disease attacks.
 But when a tree is weaker or has a pre-existing condition, the ability to rebound from stress becomes more of a challenge.

 By checking your trees regularly, it becomes easier to correct and reverse issues and keep your trees healthy and strong.
 A tree and shrub inspection by a trained arborist can be valuable in protecting your landscape investment.
 Starting in the fall, and through the winter season, Hoppe provides free tree and landscape inspections to our clients.
 Many people have their furnace checked annually to make sure it’s in good working order.
 Why not do the same for your trees to ensure they are strong and healthy?

 Things we look for during a tree and shrub inspection